-A transmitter/receiver that uses the standard configuration operates similarly to many factory keyless entry remotes.
-A standard configuration transmitter allows arming, disarming, and Panic Mode activation with separate buttons.
-When programmed for standard configuration, the transmitter buttons are assigned to the following functions:
+A remote that uses the expanded configuration operates similarly to many factory keyless entry remotes.
+An expanded configuration transmitter allows arming, disarming, and Panic Mode activation with separate buttons.
+When programmed for expanded configuration, the transmitter buttons are assigned to the following functions:

-The standard configuration also allows the user to utilize Multi-Level Security Arming, a feature that cannot be accessed from a single button arm/disarm configuration transmitter.
+The expanded configuration also allows the user to utilize Multi-Level Security Arming, a feature that cannot be accessed from a standard configuration transmitter.